-The second section of analysis focuses on comparing having a first party versus a third party access user information as a privacy solution.
-In order to test the relative importance of a first party versus third parties collecting data, creating inferences, or using information, we created a series of surveys that systematically changed the actor (first versus third party) that collects, creates inferences, or uses the information.
+The second section of analysis focuses on comparing a first-party versus a third-party accessing user information as a privacy solution.
+T o test the relative importance of a first parties versus third parties collecting data, creating inferences, or using information, we created a series of surveys that systematically changed the actor (first or third party) that collects, creates inferences, or uses the information.
 Figure 2 above includes a diagram where the factors and values remain the same (actor, data, inferences, purpose) but the vignette template changes who takes each action.

-For example, Survey 2 includes scenarios where the first party (browser, search engine, etc) collects the data, creates inferences, and uses that new knowledge.
+For example, Survey 2 includes scenarios where the first party (browser, search engine, etc.) collects the data, creates inferences, and uses that new knowledge.
 Survey 5 includes scenarios where third parties (trackers and data brokers) collect the data, create inferences, and use that new knowledge.
 The results are in Table 2 above with the summary statistics for each survey run.
 The regression results are in Table 3 where the dependent variable was regressed on the vignette factors for each condition.
-In the analysis below, we first measure whether having first party versus third party using inferences is judged more appropriate.
-We then move to comparing first versus third parties for the creation of inferences as well as the collection of data.
+In the analysis below, we first measure whether having a first party versus a third-party using inferences is judged as more appropriate.
+We then move to comparing first and third parties for the creation of inferences as well as the collection of data.